 Current accounts are the most common type of bank account and are designed for everyday use.
 See how they work and what different types are available, so you can find one to suit you.

 What is a current account?

 A current account enables you to manage your day-to-day spending and income.
 It's a bank account you can use to:

-- Pay household bills and set up Direct Debits or standing orders to make regular payments
+- set up Direct Debits or standing orders to make regular payments

 - receive money such as your salary, pension or benefits payments

-- Withdraw cash from cash machines and pay for goods and services with a debit card
+- pay for goods and services with a debit card

 Explore more: Banking terms you need to know